Critical Perspectives on Terrorism

-You begin by discussing and debating the definitions of certain key terms, such as 'terrorism', 'extremism', and 'violent extremism'; providing a platform to engage with the module's core arguments and enabling you to develop an appreciation of the implications for policy and practice.
+We will begin by discussing and debating the definitions of certain key terms, such as terrorism, extremism, and violent extremism.
+This provides you with a platform to engage with the module's core arguments and enables you to develop an appreciation of the implications for policy and practice.

-Some of the core topics you cover in this module include:
+Some of the core topics of the module will include: